 - 3+2 A.B./B.S.
 Programs with the Caltech or Columbia University: Mark Matlin (Physics)

 A: There are step-by-step instructions, including by video, available on the Sophomore Plan Moodle.
-Then make an appointment to talk with the advisor for the class of ‘23, Professor Lisa Traynor.
+Then make an appointment to talk with the advisor for your class.